Shooterondeck77/project-2/README.md

 ## Description

-SportStash (SS) is an online platform for users looking to purchase sport items
+SportStash (SS) is an online platform for users looking to purchase sports items

 ## Features